 Programme Duration Conditions for Welfare Recipients

-Programmes offered by Skillnet Ireland networks may be full or part-time and may be continuous or staggered over time.
+Programmes offered by Skillnet Ireland Business Networks may be full or part-time and may be continuous or staggered over time.
 Programmes typically will incorporate a work placement, the duration of which is included in the overall course duration.

 Programmes of 20 or less days’ duration